 - Draw the geometry node by node in Dr Frame.
 Click a node and enter new coordinates. - Check that the forces are as expected.
 Size the members.

 Other solutions

-Taking a different starting point should yield the same geometry in the end - but maybe scaled differently.
+Taking a different starting point should yield the same geometry in the end.

 Other solutions

 Additional constraints can be added to the geometry by altering the force diagram.
 For example a straight bottom chord.